Hosting a teenage party

 - If you have young people under 18 years at the party, make sure they can’t take alcohol away from the party.
 You could be held liable if you give alcohol to a child who drinks it after leaving the party and then gets into trouble.

 There’s no safe level of alcohol consumption for children under 18.
 Their bodies and brains are still developing and can be easily damaged.
-You can find more information in our article on preventing teenage alcohol use.
+You can find more information in our article on preventing or limiting teenage alcohol use.

 State and territory information about teenage parties